ameliaikeda/slate/source/index.md

-timeout  | The request could not be completed because the request backend was unreachable success  | The request completed successfully banned   | The requesting client has been banned from making requests invalid  | The hash provided was invalid
+timeout  | The request could not be completed because the request backend was unreachable success  | The request completed successfully banned   | The requesting client has been banned from making requests invalid  | The hash provided was invalid, and the request was discarded